Generic Name: fenoprofen calcium

 Dosage Form: capsule

-FENOPROFEN CALCIUM, USP is contraindicated in the setting of coronary artery bypass graft (CABG) surgery. [see Contraindications (4) and Warnings and Precautions (5.1)]
+- FENOPROFEN CALCIUM® is contraindicated in the setting of coronary artery bypass graft (CABG) surgery [ see Contraindications ( 4) and Warnings and precautions (5.1) ].

-NSAIDs cause an increased risk of serious gastrointestinal (GI) adverse events including bleeding, ulceration and perforation of stomach or intestines, which can be fatal.
+- NSAIDs cause an increased risk of serious gastrointestinal (GI) adverse events including bleeding, ulceration, and perforation of stomach or intestines, which can be fatal.
 These events can occur at any time during use and without warning symptoms.
-Elderly patients and patients with a prior history of peptic ulcer disease and/or GI bleeding at great risk for serious GI events. [see Warnings and Precautions (5.2)]
+Elderly patients and patients with a prior history of peptic ulcer disease and/or GI bleeding are at greater risk for serious GI events [ see Warnings and Precautions (5.2) ].

 1. INDICATIONS AND USAGE

 - Relief of mild to moderate pain in adults.

 - Relief of the signs and symptoms of rheumatoid arthrites.

 - Relief of the signs and symptoms of osteoarthritis.